Last updated March 31, 2025

 Closes at 18:00 when baseball games are held at the Tokyo Dome *Admission is until 30 minutes before closing time. - Closed days

-- Mondays (open on national holidays, days when professional baseball games are held at the Tokyo Dome, and during the spring and summer holidays)
+- Mondays (open on national holidays, days when baseball games are held at the Tokyo Dome, and during the spring and summer holidays).
+New Year's holiday (12/29 - 1/1)

 - Official Website